We are delighted to be opening our doors again to in-person sessions from 13 September 2021.

-All session fees will be regularly reviewed and are subject to an annual increase in line with inflation.
+All session fees will be regularly reviewed and are subject to an annual increase.

 All our counsellors are qualified or in training under supervision.

 We abide by the Ethical Guidelines of BACP, one of the governing bodies regulating counsellors and psychotherapists.

 Although we will accept written or telephone referrals from other agencies, we prefer women to contact us by phone to make an appointment for an assessment.